 How To Bring a KHC Speaker to Your Event

-- Review the Humanities catalog and select a speaker and topic.
+- Review the Kansas Stories catalog and select a speaker and topic.

 - Contact the speaker and confirm time, date, and location.

-- Immediately apply for a Community Resources Grant to bring the speaker to your community.
+- Immediately apply for funding to bring the speaker to your community.
 Find out how.
 (Please note: Completed applications, including the DUNS number, must be submitted six weeks before the event date to be considered for funding.
 KHC is not able to fund applications that do not meet this requirement.)

 - Publicize your event.
 Download a press release, speaker bio, and KHC logo poster.